ari-xb/Project-1-Tic-Tac-Toe/game.md

 ask about:
 my else statements not working the ancient tic tac toe "Terni Lapilli"
+- Removing pieces, but checks if they can remove that piece.
+- number of pieces X and O

+reset board =

+Modals = like a start menu

  check these positions(using comparisons), then declare a winner if true, or else draw, after 9 moves, gameover!
  - need to